 Poor thyroid hormone equates to slower neuronal firing.

 Myelin, which serves as the outer coating of nerves, helps to speed up the nerve conduction velocity.
 When our neurons lose myelin it literally takes longer for the nerve conduction to happen, which means longer nerve processing time and greater desynchrony in the brain.
-Cheap Tramadol Canada showing that thyroid hormone has been found to play a very important role in maintaining the health of our neurons through the stimulation of myelin producing cells.
+There have been several studies showing that thyroid hormone has been found to play a very important role in maintaining the health of our neurons through the stimulation of myelin producing cells.

 Inflammation – Putting the “fog” in brain fog.